Cognitive behavioural therapy in ten sessions for patients with non-underweight eating disorders

 We have a range of videos demonstrating the key skills in CBT-T. Find out more about what is covered in the 10 sessions.

-Like CBT-T, the CBT-AN-20 manual will be supported by downloadable clinical tools and psychoeducation materials, as well as skills videos.
-Training sessions will be offered to teams
+Like CBT-T, the CBT-AN-20 manual is supported by downloadable clinical tools and psychoeducation materials, as well as skills videos.
+Training sessions are available offered for teams that would like to enhance their skills base in working with anorexia nervosa.